EnglishFrenchGermanItalianPortugueseRussianSpanish

 If you or your loved one has been told they have high blood pressure you may be wondering what it means and how you can help.

 Blood pressure is the force of blood pushing against the artery (big blood vessel) walls as the heart beats.
-It’s normal for blood pressure to go up and down throughout the day, but if it stays consistently high for a long time, it can damage the heart.
+It’s normal for blood pressure to go up and down throughout the day, but if it stays high for a long time, the heart has to work harder to pump blood.
+This can cause damage to the heart.

-An unhealthy diet, lack of physical activity, and obesity can put you at risk for high blood pressure.
+High blood pressure is often called hypertension.
+When untreated, high blood pressure can increase the risk of a heart attack, stroke and other health problems.
+An unhealthy diet, lack of exercise, and obesity can put you at risk for high blood pressure.
 Smoking also increases the chance for high blood pressure.
 Quit tobacco for good to reduce your risk.

 High blood pressure is called the “silent killer” because it often has no warning signs or symptoms, and many people do not know they have it.
 That’s why it is important to check your blood pressure regularly and learn self-management tips -- find local resources below.